Welcome to the homelands of the Heiltsuk Nation in the heart of the Great Bear Rainforest.

 Experience the largest coastal temperate rainforest region left on the Planet.

-Located between the outer islands and vast fiords, Bella Bella is the hub for the outer Central Coast and offers direct access to the heart of the largest coastal temperate rainforest area left on the planet, the Great Bear Rainforest.
-We may seem remote, however, Bella Bella is served daily by direct flights from Vancouver.
+Located between the outer islands and vast fiords, Bella Bella is the transportation hub for the outer Central Coast and offers direct access to the heart of the largest coastal temperate rainforest area left on the planet, the Great Bear Rainforest.
+Bella Bella is served daily by direct flights from Vancouver.

 Wildlife viewing of eagles, bears, wolves, and whales